fricas/fricas/src/doc/sphinx/source/install.rst

    configure --with-gmp=PATH

-This supposes that the include file is in ``PATH/include`` and libgmp is in ``PATH/lib``.
+This means that the header files are in ``PATH/include`` and libgmp is in ``PATH/lib``.
 If you have a different setup, then you can specify
 ::

    --with-gmp-include=INCLUDEPATH --with-gmp-lib=LIBPATH

-(specify the directories where the include files and libgmp are found, respectively).
+(specify the directories where the header files and libgmp are found, respectively).

 These options also implicitly set ``--enable-gmp``.
 However, if